aadityadar/SAMVAAD/index.md

 - _Invites:_ The link to the webinar will be shared with registered participants 2 hours before the talk.
 To prevent ‘zoombombing’, please do not share the invitation link or post it online.
 (However, please feel free to share the link to the [sign up page](https://forms.gle/JsXhRoNskxuKQuk59))

-- _Scheduling:_ If you would like to present your research, please email [Sabyasachi Das](mailto:sabya.economist@gmail.com) or [Aaditya Dar](mailto:aadityadar@gmail.com).
+- _Scheduling:_ If you would like to present your research, please email the organizers: [Sabyasachi Das](mailto:sabya.economist@gmail.com) or [Aaditya Dar](mailto:aadityadar@gmail.com).
 We request you to only present projects that are at an advanced stage; sharing a copy of the working paper is highly encouraged.

 - _Housekeeping:_ The webinar is not recorded and regrettably not open to the public either.
 We also request participants to not share findings of the paper without the explicit permission of the speaker.
 Finally, please keep your mic on mute when you join the Zoom meeting.